apenzk/dafny-training/README.md

 Dafny program verifier finished with 7 verified, 0 errors
 ```
-## Note

-On MacOSX, if you have manually installed the Dafny 4.x  release you may encounter some permission issues.
-Run the script provided with Dafny `allow_on_mac.sh` to fix this issue.

 # Dafny Reference Manual

 The current versions of the Dafny Reference Manual should be available from the Dafny repo in [docs](https://github.com/dafny-lang/dafny/tree/master/docs).